-Almost two years ago I bought my first succulents.
-Since then my plant collection has grown in the double digits (I want to say, about 60 plants now) and I can’t get enough.
-I love waking up every morning and walking around the house checking for new leaves and growth.
-Recently, I have been adding herbs to my collection and it has been the best decision yet.
+Recently, I have been adding herbs to my plant collection and it has been the best decision yet.
 Imagine preparing a dish only to realize that you forgot to buy mint or parsley.
 Well, now I can just go to my balcony and pick fresh herbs anytime I want.
 And, homegrown herbs just taste so much better!
-This creamy mustard chicken with bacon sauce was inspired by my small but efficient herb garden in an effort to use some lemon thyme I just bought.
-What resulted is a beautiful comfort dish that just so happened to be the perfect way to welcome fall.
+Motivated to use my abundant lemon thyme plant, I decided to whip up a creamy mustard chicken with bacon sauce.
+This dish is simple to prepare but it packs a punch of flavor.
+Comfort food at its best!

 **Helpful tips and common mistakes

 Let's start by making the sauce.
 Chop the bacon into small chunks and cook until crispy, rendering the fat.
-Remove the bacon from the pan and drain all but 1 tbsp of the fat.
+Remove the bacon from the pan and drain all but 1 tablespoon of the fat.
 I like to hold onto that extra bacon fat for when I make soups, savory jams, or roasted potatoes.
 Next, make the caramelized onions.
 The trick to caramelizing onions is to keep the heat on low and add just a touch of water if the pan gets too dry.
 The process does take a while but if you try to rush it, the onions might burn.
-Add the bacon back into the pan along with chicken broth and fresh thyme.
-Finish the sauce with heavy cream and mustard and season with salt and pepper.
-Now it’s time to cook the chicken.
-If your chicken breasts are particularly thick, butterfly them to make them cook faster.
-You can also use chicken thighs or even chicken on the bone.
-For chicken on the bone, roast them in the oven since they will take longer to cook.